RetroPie/RetroPie-Docs/docs/Playstation-1.md

 This is the easiest way to play multi-disc PlayStation games on RetroPie.

-If a a CD image such as `.iso` or `.bin/.cue` does not work, try the EBOOT version.
+If a CD image such as `.iso` or `.bin/.cue` does not work, try the EBOOT version.

 CD images can be converted to EBOOT `.pbp` files with the **PSX2PSP v1.4.2** application for Windows.